pilotmoon/PopClip-Extensions/README-beta.md

        speechicon.png               -- Icon file

 ### The Config.plist
 Every extension must contain a `Config.plist` file.
-This should be in Apple [Property List](https://en.wikipedia.org/wiki/Property_list) format.
+This should be a text file in Apple [Property List](https://en.wikipedia.org/wiki/Property_list) format.
 The plist contains information about the extension, and also defines one or more *actions*.
-You can generate a blank plist with Xcode or a dedicated plist editor such as [PlistEdit Pro](http://www.fatcatsoftware.com/plisteditpro/
+You can edit plist files with a standard text editor, with Xcode, or with a dedicated plist editor such as [PlistEdit Pro](http://www.fatcatsoftware.com/plisteditpro/).
-).
-Alternatively, use one of the existing extensions as a basis and edit with a text editor

 Example plist: [ExampleConfig.plist](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/ExampleConfig.plist).